 1. It’s a Specific Food You're Eating

-There are specific foods known for triggering the sweat response, which may include coffee, chocolate, spicy or sour foods, hot foods, alcohol and sweets, according to the International Hyperhidrosis Society.
+There are particular foods known for triggering the sweat response, which may include coffee, chocolate, spicy or sour foods, hot foods, alcohol and sweets, according to the International Hyperhidrosis Society.

 "I don't often hear patients say that when they eat they sweat all over their body.
-When I do, patients have figured out that when they eat [a certain food], they sweat," David Pariser, MD, a dermatologist and specialist in hyperhidrosis (excessive sweating) in Norfolk, Virginia, tells LIVESTRONG.com.
+When I do, patients have figured out that when they eat [a certain food], they sweat," says David Pariser, MD, a dermatologist and specialist in hyperhidrosis (excessive sweating) in Norfolk, Virginia.

-If you notice a certain food does it — and you've been checked out for other medical conditions by your doctor — the simplest advice holds: Avoid that food to avoid the sweat.
+If you notice a certain food does it (for example, carbohydrates can cause night sweats) — and you've been checked out for other medical conditions by your doctor — the simplest advice holds: Avoid that food to avoid the sweat.

 2. You Have Frey Syndrome